Periodic Signals in Binary Microlensing Events: Low Noise Detection Rates

-For the wide binary, the periods for prograde lightcurves were largely not detectable which higher noise levels since the length of the event was simply too long compared with the orbital period of the lens.
-Improved sensitivity allows us to follow the event for a much longer time, effectively decreasing the minimum value of ${\cal R}$ for which the periods can be reliably detected.
+For the wide binary, the periods for prograde light curves were largely not detectable with higher noise levels since the length of the event was simply too long compared with the orbital period of the lens.
+Improved sensitivity allows us to follow the event for a much longer time, effectively decreasing the minimum value of ${\cal R}$ for which the periods can be reliably detected.\footnote{We point out that the drop of the correct detection rate in the $b<1$ regime compared to the high-noise case (Fig. \ref{fig:6sys}(d)) is due to the prograde-retrograde period confusion explained in Section \ref{sec:prograde}.
+The correct detection rate taking into account the second peak in the periodogram is near $90\%$.
+This problem did not arise in the high-noise scenario because the confused period is longer than $6t_E$ and was thus not searched for in the analysis of high-noise light curves.}

 While the minimum value of ${\cal R}$ for which our timing analysis can be applied is set by the photometric precision of the data, we can place a firmer limit on the upper value of ${\cal R}$ for which our method is important.
-Clearly, when ${\cal R} >> 1$, the lens-source relative motion becomes irrelevant and standard LS analysis should yield the correct period (up to a factor of 2) for such a binary lens.
-Fig. \ref{fig:modlscompare} illustrates when the standard method results begin to deviate significantly from the actual orbital period.
-The black and red curves show the timing analysis results for a series of lightcurves, all with $b=1$, produced by lensing binaries with ${\cal R}$ spanning the range between 0.1 and 2.
-All the other parameters were chosen to be the same as for our standard system with the exception of $a$, which was adjusted to vary $\Torb$ and therefore ${\cal R}$.
+Clearly, when ${\cal R} \gg 1$, the lens-source relative motion becomes irrelevant and standard LS analysis should yield the correct period (up to a factor of 2) for such a binary lens.
+To see when the standard LS results begin to deviate significantly from the actual orbital period, we analyze, using both our modified LS and the standard LS methods, a series of light curves all with $b=1$, produced by lensing binaries with ${\cal R}$ spanning the range between $0.1$ and $2$.
+The other parameters of the lens binaries are the same as for our standard system with the exception of $a$, which was adjusted to vary $\Torb$ and therefore ${\cal R}$.
+Fig. \ref{fig:modlscompare} compares the ratio of detected orbital period to the true orbital period of the binary $T/T_{\rm orb}$ using our modified LS method (red curve) and the standard LS method (black curve) as a function of ${\cal R}$.